Estimote/iOS-Mirror-SDK/README.md

 4. Add **MirrorDisplay.framework** and **MirrorContextSDK.framework** into the *Embedded Binaries* section.

    (Again, when in doubt, you can compare your General tab to that from one of the Examples.)

-_For easier installation, we'll be adding CocoaPods and Carthage support in the future._

 ### Hello, world!